meg768/homey-tesla-vehicle/README.md

 # Tesla Vehicle
 Control your Tesla vehicle using Homey.
 An alternative to the [Tesla Smart Charger](https://homey.app/sv-se/app/com.tesla.charger/Tesla-Smart-Charger/).
+Another approach.
 Add buttons to control heating, defrost, trunk, frunk and more.

 ## Description